-Also, there is an ever increasing use of mobile devices in IT industry.
+Also, there is an ever-increasing use of mobile devices in the IT industry.

 With such massive use of mobile devices in the corporate world, there is at least one mobile app being used by a 91% population of mobile device users.